segmentio/segment-docs/src/engage/audiences/linked-audiences.md

 ![A screenshot of the Add activation page, where you can review your payload data.](/docs/engage/images/linked_audience_payload.png)

-**Important:** It is important to make a copy of the data from your final payload schema; you will need this data later when you set up your destination.

 #### Map event

 Only required fields are displayed.
-All optional & pre-filled fields are hidden.
+All optional & pre-filled fields are hidden, though you can view hidden fields by clicking **Show hidden fields**.

 These fields are pre-filled with properties that will work by default.